-Vivo Nex with bezel-less display, pop-up selfie camera launched
+Vivo Nex with bezel-less display, and a pop-up selfie camera is here

-Perhaps the highlight of the Vivo Nex is its edge-to-edge display, with a screen-to-body ratio of 91.24 per cent.
+The highlight of the Vivo Nex is its edge-to-edge display, with a screen-to-body ratio of 91.24 per cent.
 It is an all-screen display, though you’ll still find a “small” chin at the bottom of the screen.
 The phone also comes with a built-in fingerprint scanner.
 This is Vivo’s third smartphone to come with an in-display fingerprint scanner after the X20 Plus and X21 UD.
 The back of the phone is made from glass, like the iPhone X and Xiaomi Mi 8.
-However, unlike the iPhone X, Vivo Nex doesn’t support wireless charging.
+However, unlike the iPhone X, Vivo Nex does not support wireless charging.

 Also read: Oppo Find X to feature Qualcomm Snapdragon 845, 8GB RAM and 256GB storage